ChainAgnostic/CAIPs/CAIPs/caip-171.md

 `SessionToken` value MUST uniquely identify an open session.
 It MUST become invalid after a session is closed.

 It MUST be serializable into JSON.
 Serialization and later deserialization using JSON MUST result in the same value.

+5. It MUST be between 1 and 256 characters in length.

 ## Copyright